lakpahana/i2c-scanner-atmega328p/README.md

 # I2C SCANNER ATMEGA328P

 I2C protocol is a popular communication protocol used to communicate between microcontrollers and peripheral devices.
-The I2C protocol uses two wires for communication: SDA (Serial Data Line) and SCL (Serial Clock Line).

 Each I2C device has a unique 7-bit or 10-bit address.
 For most common applications, the 7-bit addressing scheme is used.

-The I2C scanner is a simple program that scans each I2C address and checks if a device is present at that address.
-The scanner program can be used to identify the I2C address of a device connected to the I2C bus.

 So in here i scan addresses from 0x08 to 0x77 and print the address of the device connected to the I2C bus.